Dual-space posterior sampling for Bayesian inference in constrained inverse problems: Discussion

 The Marmousi~II experiment demonstrates that ADMM-SVGD can be applied to models with realistic complexity.
 The memory cost scales linearly with $N_p$, as each particle maintains its own set of auxiliary variables and multipliers.
 The number of particles must be chosen large enough to adequately represent the posterior---too few particles leads to underestimation of the posterior spread due to SVGD's mode-seeking behavior \citep{LiuWang2016}, as also observed in the frugal SVGD-based FWI framework of \citet{IzzatullahEtAl2024}.
+The particle counts used here represent a practical compromise between posterior fidelity and the cost of the per-particle wavefield solves; the reported uncertainties should accordingly be regarded as a lower bound on the true posterior spread.
 A systematic study of the particle count versus posterior calibration for large-scale FWI applications is an interesting avenue for future work.
 Alternatively, neural control variates based on Stein's identity \citep{SiahkoohiOh2025} could reduce the variance of posterior expectations computed from the particle ensemble, partially mitigating the effect of using a limited number of particles.
-Recent work on 3-D Bayesian variational FWI using stochastic SVGD \citep{ZhangEtAl2023} provides promising directions for scaling particle-based methods to larger problems.